ko/relurori_pelican/tutorials/2013-05-22-pathfinding-brainstorm.html.md

 Some background.
 This topic came up while working on a simple 2d game engine.
-Laying out the skeleton and working on the board implementation and technical design, it occured to me that it would be _cool_ to have pathfinding.
+Laying out the skeleton and working on the board implementation and technical design, it occurred to me that it would be _cool_ to have pathfinding.
 Necessary?
 Not really.
 But cool, yes.

 So I went ahead and thought up the most naive algorithm I could and